 Collaborate with the development team

-Collaboration with the development team is essential throughout the UI Design process.
-It ensures that the design can be implemented efficiently and in line with expectations.
+Collaboration with the development team is essential throughout the UI design process.
+It helps ensure that the design can be implemented efficiently and according to expectations.

 The role of the UI Designer